MercuryWorkshop/celeste-wasm/README.md

 4. apply (`git apply ...`) `FNA.patch` to FNA
 5. run `sudo dotnet workload restore` in this dir
 6. run `bash tools/decompile.sh path/to/Celeste.exe`
+7. run `bash tools/applypatches.sh Vanilla`
-7. run `make serve` for a dev server and `make publish` for a release build
+8. run `make serve` for a dev server and `make publish` for a release build

 to enable the download/decrypt feature:
 1. create a tar archive (optionally gzip compressed) of the Content directory